Kirankumarvel/LassoLens/README.md

    ```

 3. **Run the notebook**
-   Open `lasso_feature_selection.ipynb` in Jupyter or VS Code and run all cells.
+   Open `lassolens.py` in  VS Code and run all cells.

 ---